We’ve upgraded the streets and water network around One New Zealand Stadium at Te Kaha.

 Christchurch City Councillors are set to decide how to proceed with the final stage of roading upgrades around One New Zealand Stadium at Te Kaha.

-Councillors will consider a report recommending that stage three proceeds as planned at their meeting on Wednesday 6 November.
+Councillors will consider a report recommending that stage three proceed as planned at their meeting on Wednesday 6 November.

 The report also outlines options to delay the stage three works until after the stadium opens or cancel them altogether.
 Read more on Newsline(external link).